TYPES OF DIABETIC RETINOPATHY

-There are two stages of diabetic retinopathy: early (nonproliferative) and advanced (proliferative).
+There are two stages of diabetic retinopathy: early and advanced.
 In the early form, the walls of the blood vessels in the retina weaken and can leak blood and fluid into the retina.
 The macula can begin to swell.
 In the advanced form of diabetic retinopathy, the damaged blood vessels close and cause the growth of new irregular blood vessels that leak into the vitreous (clear gel that fills the center of the eye).
-If the disease continues to progress without treatment, the retina may start to detach, or the intraocular pressure can grow, leading to glaucoma.
+If the disease continues to progress without treatment, the retina may start to detach, or intraocular pressure can grow, leading to glaucoma.

 Diabetic retinopathy normally affects both eyes.
-Symptoms of Diabetic Retinopathy include the following:

 - Floaters (spots or strings that appear to drift in front of the eyes)

-- Blurry, spotty or hazy vision
+- Blurry, spotty, or hazy vision

 - Dark or empty spots

 Call your eye specialist or Fraser Valley Cataract and Laser if you are experiencing these symptoms.

 People with diabetes are encouraged to work closely with an eye doctor to monitor their condition.
 Regular diabetic retinal exams are an opportunity for the doctor to take a closer look at the eyes, note any changes, and track their progression.

 During an exam, special drops are placed in the eyes to dilate the pupils.
 This enables the ophthalmologist to get a closer look at the inside of the eyes.
 The doctor will look for leaking blood vessels, abnormal new blood vessels, scar tissue, signs of retinal detachment, and any damage to the optic nerve.